 Your customer acquisition cost, or CAC, is the amount it costs you to get a customer.
 PPC is a part of your wider advertising and ecommerce marketing strategy, so understanding all the costs that go into acquiring a customer allows you to plan your PPC spend.

 Lifetime value (LTV)

-LTV is how much the customer is worth to your business over their lifetime.
-This is an important metric to understand along with Customer Acquisition Cost because if your customers have a high LTV then it may be worth spending more on customer acquisition.
+Lifetime value is how much the customer is worth to your business over their lifetime.
+This is an important metric to understand along with customer acquisition cost because if your customers have a high LTV, then it may be worth spending more on customer acquisition.

 Some website hosting companies make huge losses upfront, right?

 Cost per click (CPC)

 This is the amount it costs for each click.
 Different keywords, geographies, and target audiences (amongst other factors) have different CPCs based on how competitive they are.
 A cheap item might have a CPC that is cents, but the CPC on an expensive item might be many dollars.
 This is because the ROI on a big purchase, such as a car, might be very high for the brand.

 Different geographies might also have different costs as they have different levels of competition.
 The cost per click for lawyers is a great example of this.
 In New York City, the CPC is over $100, but the CPC for lawyers in Toronto is much cheaper.
 Expensive U.S. lawyers can afford big advertising budgets!

 It is vital you understand the CPC before you start your campaigns, or you could be in for a nasty surprise.
 Luckily, for most ecommerce keywords, the CPC is lower, meaning you can afford more clicks for your budget.
 Amazon PPC Campaign Manager makes it very easy to understand your CPC, as you can see in the image below.